-model-theoretic conservative extension that does not introduce new non-logical symbols NOTE A conservative extension O_2 of an OSM O_1 is an implied extension, if and only if the signature of O_2 is the signature of O_1 .
+model-theoretic conservative extension that does not introduce new non-logical symbols module subOMS that conservatively extends to the whole OMS

+NOTE A conservative extension O_2 of an OMS O_1 is an implied extension, if and only if the signature of O_2 is the signature of O_1 .
 O_2 is an implied extension of O_1 if and only if the model class of O_2 is the model class of O_1 .